samyak112/facebook-clone-mern/README.md

 # facebook-clone-mern
 This is a Facebook clone MERN App with the following features:-

 1. Search people
 2. Accept/Send friend Requests
-3. Login and registration using JWT with otp expiration 4.Create Posts with images
+3. Login and registration using JWT with otp expiration
+4. Create Posts with images
 5. Update Profile Picture and cover image
 6. View any person's Profile
-7. Like posts
+7. Like Friend's Posts

 Preview